jbny100/igScraper/README.md

 ## Environment Variables

-To run this script, you need to settwo environment variables:
+To run this script, you need to set two environment variables:

 1. 'INSTAGRAM_USERNAME': The username of the Instagram account.
 2. 'INSTAGRAM_PASSWORD': The password of the Instagram account.